-- All vehicles parked in a permit lot must properly display a parking permit by placing it in the lower left portion of the front windshield so that the permit number and expiration date are clearly visible.
-Vehicles without permits must park at meters or purchase a day pass.
+- All vehicles parked in a permit lot must properly display a parking permit by hanging it on the rearview mirror so that the permit number and expiration date are clearly visible.
+Vehicles without permits must purchase a day pass.
 Departments planning events that will require public parking should contact the University Police at least two weeks in advance to make arrangements for visitors.

 - Parking of motor vehicles on campus is confined to areas designated for that purpose or as directed by the University Police.
 Parking is prohibited on lawns, in construction areas, or any other area that would mar the landscape of campus, create a hazard or interfere with use of University facilities by others.